Updated February 2017: Find out how to get your Chinese tourist visa when going overland from China to Tibet and on to Nepal.

 2. Some (even most) Chinese embassies/consulates require foreigners to prove that they have at least a few nights accommodations booked in advance, while others will require you to prove that you have ALL of your hotels booked in advance.
 For a lot of travelers, following such a rigid itinerary just doesn’t fit their style of travel.
 And of course, if you show hotel bookings in Tibet, you are going to have issues (see #1).
 To get around this regulation, there are several websites that will allow you to book a hotel and then cancel it without any penalty.
 Websites such as C-Trip (http://english.ctrip.com/) and Agoda (http://www.agoda.com/) allow you to book a hotel room and cancel it for free (make sure that the hotel you are booking offers free cancellation….they usually all do, but check to make sure!). ***Using the C-Trip site, you should be able to choose the “Pay at Hotel” option, meaning nothing is charged to your credit card.
 Once you make your hotel bookings for the duration of your time in China, print out the confirmations and then cancel the booking for free.
 Then submit these hotel booking confirmations along with your visa application.
 I have never heard from anyone who has been denied a visa for China when giving these cancelled hotel bookings.

 3. The next thing you will need in order to get a Chinese visa is proof of your flight going to China and exiting China.
 Obviously, showing proof of your flight to China is easy.
 However, if you are planning to go from Tibet to Nepal, you have no air ticket to show, which will cause your visa to be either denied or will cause you major headaches.
+In addition, if you show a flight going from Lhasa to Kathmandu, you will also have big problems as the China Embassy will obviously know you are going to Tibet.
 Here is what I recommend doing in order to give the Chinese embassy the required exit air ticket needed to get your Chinese Tourist Visa.

 - A. Go to the Travelocity Flights website (http://www.travelocity.com/Flights)